-The walk will take place during the spring of 2018 and start at Moorgate (592932) which is near Okehampton Army Camp, then follow a circular route as shown below.
+The walk begins at Moorgate (592932) which is near Okehampton Army Camp, then follows a circular route as shown below.

 Cullever Steps (606921)

 Pick up track running northwards east of Yes Tor, and follow it past West Mill Tor and Row Tor leading back to Moorgate.

 Dartmoor is a beautiful place, but the North Moor in particular is a wilderness.
 The weather can change from fine to horrible within minutes, and walking conditions can be difficult.
 The area we will be walking is used by the Army for training purposes so there are some good tracks.
 Nevertheless we need to go equipped for any eventuality.